Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 4. Conditional Logic

 4.1.
 Write a program that read an integer and prints odd or even 4.2.
-Write a program that read an integer and prints odd or even
+Write a program to determine whether a number is divisible by 5 or not

 4.3.
 Write a program that read two numbers and display maximum 4.4.
 Write a program that read two numbers and display minimum